-Protocol chara cteristics Implementation notes Defined The protocol must include an approach for testing loose and set polished diamonds classified as high risk.
-Aim to test all high-risk polished stones and diamond parcels.
+Protocol characteristics Implementation notes Defined The protocol must include an approach for testing loose and set polished diamonds and coloured gemstones classified as high risk. • Aim to test all high-risk polished stones and stone parcels.
 But be practical: in some cases, for example if you are handling large numbers of very small melee polished diamonds, testing all stones may be impractical.
 At a minimum, you will need a robust sampling approach for testing high-risk stones, ensuring a large enough sample size that is statistically significant.
 If you outsource your testing, make sure that the protocol and sampling approach used by your service provider is fully documented.
 Credible The protocol must include either in-house tests using relevant and effective detection equipment or tests outsourced to a qualified gemmological laboratory or equivalent.
-There are many different diamond screening and testing technologies available on the market.
-Make sure you use appropriate equipment that is specifically designed to identify synthetic diamonds and disclose which technology you are using in your protocol.
+There are many different diamonds and coloured gemstone screening and testing technologies available on the market.
+Make sure you use appropriate equipment that is specifically designed to identify lab-grown diamonds and disclose which technology you are using in your protocol.
 Be sure to take account of the error margin specified for the particular equipment you are using as this may impact the reliability of the results.
 If you prefer to outsource testing, make sure your service provider is suitably qualified, with appropriate product control systems and protocols.
-Robust The protocol must include at least one round of testing with no further risk that undisclosed synthetics will be introduced before sale.
-It is up to you to decide when to test your stones.
+Robust The protocol must include at least one round of testing with no further risk that undisclosed materials will be introduced before sale. • It is up to you to decide when to test your stones.
 You can test them once or many times.
-Ideally, you should test stones once when you buy them, and again before you sell them.
-Whatever you decide, you must be able to show that there is no further risk of mixing between your last test and the stones' sale.
+Ideally, you should test stones once when you buy them, and again before you sell them. • Whatever you decide, you must be able to show that there is no further risk of mixing between your last test and the stones' sale.
 Transparent The protocol in full must be available to clients.
 You must make your protocol available to clients, either by publishing it online or by making it available on request.
 This includes outlining your process for managing referrals, being clear about when and how you deal with them.
-For example, where screening results are inconclusive, the stones are retested using a different device or sent to a germological laboratory for full testing.
+For example, where screening results are inconclusive, the stones are retested using a different device or sent to a gemmological laboratory for full testing.

-CLAIMS ON TESTING OF SYNTHETIC DIAMONDS
+CLAIMS ON TESTING OF LAB-GROWN DIAMONDS AND COLOURED GEMSTONES

 You may be applying testing methodologies that go beyond the requirements of COP 29.3d, for example testing 100 per cent of diamonds.
-Whatever approach you choose, this is part of ensuring that you are not making any misleading representation on the product you are selling (that is, making sure you are not selling synthetics that are represented as diamonds).
+Whatever approach you choose, this is part of ensuring that you are not making any misleading representation on the product you are selling (that is, making sure you are not selling lab-grown stones that are represented as natural).